Thom52/apollo-11-mission/README.md

 **Landing Page**

-  - Includes an introductionary text and an embedded video to instantly introduce the user to the page's content and focus their attention.
+- Includes an introductory text and an embedded video on the Apollo 11 mission to instantly introduce the user to the page's content and focus their attention.

   <details><summary>Landing Page Screenshot</summary>